CDCgov/prime-reportstream/prime-router/docs/design/proposals/0027-report-stream-load-testing-strategy/0027-report-stream-load-testing-strategy.md

 - The number of reports sent through the system
 - The number of items sent through the system
 - The response times for HTTP endpoints
-- Number of items that end up in the poison queue
+- ~~Number of items that end up in the poison queue~~ (this does not appear to be something that azure provides)
+- Success/failure counts for each of the pipeline steps
 - Throughput of the data sent
 - APM
     - % memory used on the app